voqal/voqal/README.md

 <!-- Plugin description -->

 The Voqal Assistant is a programming assistant built for software developers looking to enhance their productivity with natural language programming.
-Using Voqal, you can navigate, write, run, and debug software in JetBrains IDEs using natural written and spoken speech.
+Using Voqal, you can navigate, write, run, and debug software in JetBrains IDEs using both oral and written speech.
 Voqal is [fully configurable](https://docs.voqal.dev/prompting/overview) and [privacy-focused](https://docs.voqal.dev/privacy), allowing you to customize your experience and control your data.
 Voqal collects no personal data, audio recordings, or source code.

 <!-- Plugin description end -->